-Per the Framework Plan from the 2008 Community Plan, it is anticipated that a significant residential growth area will occur east of the 19 Road corridor.
-An optimal location for a needed future neighborhood park would be adjacent to or near Rimrock Elementary School.
-The city should pursue acquisition of an adequately sized parcel (ideally 5 to 8 acres) in this vicinity for the development of a needed future neighborhood park.
-This park should contain all typical neighborhood park amenities, including, but not limited to, a playground, picnic shelter, optional restroom, shade, multi-purpose hard court surface, and a multi-purpose playfield.
+Per the Framework Plan from the 2008 Community Plan, it is anticipated that a significant residential growth area will occur west of Fremont Street.
+An optimal location for a needed future Neighborhood Park would be adjacent to or near Rimrock Elementary School.
+The city should pursue acquisition of an adequately sized parcel (ideally 5 to 8 acres) in this vicinity for the development of a needed future Neighborhood Park.
+This park should contain all typical Neighborhood Park amenities, including, but not limited to, a playground, picnic shelter, optional restroom, shade, multi-purpose hard court surface, and a multi-purpose playfield.